-APES 330 Insolvency Services was originally issued in September 2009 and revised in November 2011 and September 2014 (extant APES 330).
-APES 330 has been revised by APESB in August 2019.
+APES 330 Insolvency Services was originally issued in September 2009 and revised in November 2011 and September 2014.
+APES 330 has been revised by APESB in [DATE].
 A summary of the revisions is given in the table below.

 Table of revisions